Engineering Lessons from Authorized YouTube-to-Blockchain Content Replication at Scale

 \subsection{Limitations}

-\begin{itemize}[nosep] \item The evaluation relies on development metrics (PRs, issues, versions) and incident reports rather than controlled performance benchmarks, as the production system processes proprietary creator content. \item The self-hosted YouTube Operational API introduces a new external dependency whose long-term availability is uncertain; YouTube may patch the access patterns it relies on. \item The anti-detection parameters (sleep intervals, concurrency limits) were tuned empirically through production observation rather than through formal modeling of YouTube's detection algorithms, which are opaque. \item The livestream vs.\ premiere video discrimination problem remains unsolved, causing an unknown quantity of premiere videos to be incorrectly excluded. \item The priority scheduling algorithm's weights (Section~\ref{sec:priority}) were chosen empirically rather than through formal optimization. \item The single-operator assumption limits censorship resistance; multi-operator coordination remains an unsolved protocol design problem. \item Legal and ethical dimensions of creator-authorized bypass of YouTube's Terms of Service are not addressed in this paper. \end{itemize}
+\begin{itemize}[nosep] \item As a retrospective experience report on a production system whose telemetry is not publicly releasable, we rely on operational incidents and first-principles analysis rather than controlled benchmarks; quantitative measurement of the detection arms race is left to future work. \item The self-hosted YouTube Operational API introduces a new external dependency whose long-term availability is uncertain; YouTube may patch the access patterns it relies on. \item The anti-detection parameters (sleep intervals, concurrency limits) were tuned empirically through production observation rather than through formal modeling of YouTube's detection algorithms, which are opaque. \item The livestream vs.\ premiere video discrimination problem remains unsolved, causing an unknown quantity of premiere videos to be incorrectly excluded. \item The priority scheduling algorithm's weights (Section~\ref{sec:priority}) were chosen empirically rather than through formal optimization. \item The single-operator assumption limits censorship resistance; multi-operator coordination remains an unsolved protocol design problem. \item Legal and ethical dimensions of creator-authorized bypass of YouTube's Terms of Service are not addressed in this paper. \end{itemize}